This article is based on a podcast that I did with Alan Clarke which you can find here.

-After 3 years and countless interviews with entrepreneurs on my podcast I thought it about time that I put together a list of things that any budding founder or small business owner should know before the embark on their journey
+After 3 years and countless interviews with entrepreneurs on my podcast I thought it about time that I put together a list of things that any budding founder or small business owner should know before embarking on their journey.

 Know that it is not all about you – it is about your customers